termux/termux-gui/Protocol.md

 - requestUnlock: If the lockscreen isn't protected by a PIN, pattern or password, unlocks it immediately.
 If it is, brings up the UI to let the user unlock it.
 Only available on Android 8.0 and higher, on lower versions it's a no-op.
   - Parameters:
     - aid: The Activity id of the Activity that wants to unlock the screen.
+- hideSoftKeyboard: Forces to soft keyboard to hide.
+  - Parameters:
+    - aid: The Activity id of the Activity that wants to hide the soft keyboard.